wengwanjiang/FoundSkelModel/README.md

 This code is distributed under an [MIT LICENSE](LICENSE).

-Note that our code depends on other libraries, including CLIP, SMPL, SMPL-X, PyTorch3D, and uses datasets that each have their own respective licenses that must also be followed.
+Note that our code depends on other libraries and uses datasets that each have their own respective licenses that must also be followed.